gongahkia/a-better-todo-list/README.md

 This is my attempt to decompress from learning so many languages by distracting myself with a small project- a to-do list that runs on the **CLI (terminal)**.

-> I have since given up on writing this monster in C, and will be defaulting to the ever reliable Python.
+> I have since given up on writing this monster in C, and will instead be doing the ultimate funny by writing this in ***Nim***

 ----------